Laptop insurance for older devices

 Laptop insurance for older devices is available from some providers for notebooks up to nine years old.

-• Fall, drop, and breakage damage
+• Drop, fall and breakage damage

-• Fire, lightning, and explosion
+• Fire, lightning and explosion

-• Overvoltage and short circuit
+• Power surges and short circuits

-• Theft, burglary, and robbery
+• Theft, burglary and robbery

-The cost of laptop insurance depends on the device's new value.
-For a notebook valued at €800, contributions start at about two euros per month.
-A device with a purchase price of €1,500 can be insured for around €86 annually.
-It's important to note the compensation policy: many insurers reimburse the new value.
-This means, in the event of a total loss, you receive enough money for an equivalent new device.
-Other policies base compensation on the current value, which decreases with age, leading to a lower payout.
-Therefore, carefully check whether the contract provides for new value compensation to avoid high costs in the event of damage.
-Especially for a premium device that is three or four years old, a display repair often exceeds the residual value, making insurance particularly worthwhile.
+The cost of laptop insurance depends on the replacement value of the device.
+For a notebook worth 800 euros, premiums start at around two euros per month.
+A device with a purchase price of 1,500 euros can be insured for around 86 euros a year.
+Important is the compensation arrangement: many insurers reimburse the replacement value.
+This means that in the event of a total loss, you will receive enough money for a comparable new device.
+Other policies are based on the current value, which decreases with age, resulting in a lower payout.
+You should therefore check carefully whether the policy provides replacement value compensation, so that you are not left facing high costs in the event of a claim.
+Especially with a premium device that is three or four years old, a screen repair often exceeds the residual value, making insurance particularly worthwhile.

 2. Pure software problems or virus infections

-5. Loss or leaving behind of the device (without theft)
+5. Loss of or leaving behind the device (without theft)

-Expert Tip: Distinguish between warranty, guarantee, and insurance
+Expert tip: Distinguish between warranty, guarantee and insurance

 FAQ